AT&T 3G/4G and Verizon CDMA Sunsetting: FAQ

 What is 3G/4G/CDMA Sunsetting?

-In 2020, AT&T announced they would stop providing a “3G/4G non-LTE” wireless network in February of 2022.
+AT&T has announced they will stop providing a “3G/4G non-LTE” wireless network in February of 2022.
 We understand it will be discontinued sporadically across the country, but AT&T has set a firm sunset date of February 22nd, 2022.
 Verizon has extended their sunset until December 31st, 2022 for any CDMA devices.

 How does it affect our customers?

 If your alarm system relies on AT&T’s 3G/4G wireless network as its path of communication with the central monitoring station, your device will cease communicating with the station after the sunset.
 The same will be true of all Verizon CDMA devices after the sunset date of December 31st, 2022.
-We began proactively reaching out about upgrading communications technologies for our customers when the sunsetting was initially announced, but at this point, due to the lateness of the hour, we are unable to replace any further AT&T units prior to the shutdown date.
+We began proactively reaching out about upgrading communications technologies for our customers 20 months ago, but at this point, due to the lateness of the hour, we are unable to replace any further AT&T units prior to the shutdown date.

 What can I do about it?